 Oftentimes, though, we see that there are more tricks than treats that lurk around Halloween celebrations.
 To help you keep an eye out for these scary surprises, and to keep your family’s focus on all the fun that is brewing, we have created a guide to Halloween safety.

-Trick 1: Candy
+Trick 1: Masks

 For many kids, one of the best things about Halloween is the haul of candy that comes from trick-or-treating.
 As the parent, there are a few things to look out for when checking your child’s candy:

 It isn’t worth the risk to eat candy that has an opened package.
 While it is rare that candy has been tampered with (poisoned, drugged, etc.), it is still safer to dispose of candy if the wrapper has been torn or removed.

 Lookout For Hazards

 Just as you would with your child’s food, be aware of what is going in his or her mouth.
 Hard, chewy, or large candies increase the risk of choking.
 Take worrisome candies to the side; it is easier to take this candy away than to have the stress and fear of a choking child!

 Another common hazard to note is peanut allergies, whether your child’s or another child’s.
 Many Halloween candies, especially chocolates, include peanuts; be mindful of others when purchasing your candy for the holiday.